gt-cec/tmm-hri/README.md

 ### Requirements

-- VirtualHome, place in your project workspace, **cloning this repo includes VirtualHome, just get the virtualhome linux_exec data folder and place in the unity_simulator folder, as it was too big to push onto GitHub**
+- VirtualHome, place in your project workspace, following the instructions on their GitHub
 - PyTorch
 - HRNet
 - HYDRA-ROS